-Students interested in pursuing certifications should contact the credentialing agency for information on certifications, eligibility requirements and testing procedures.
-Graduates of CCAF degree programs or courses accredited by credentialing agencies should contact the credentialing agency for certification requirements and processes.
-To support documentary evidence of training, skills and practical experience, students are highly encouraged to maintain records of all previous and current training, qualifications and education.
+Students interested in pursuing professional credentials should contact the credentialing agency for information on credentials, eligibility requirements and testing procedures.
+Graduates of CCAF degree programs or courses accredited by credentialing agencies should contact the credentialing agency for requirements and processes.

+To support documentary evidence of training, skills and practical experience, students are highly encouraged to maintain records of all previous and current education, training and qualifications.